You are currently viewing Is Sewing Beautiful Pieces a Lost Art?

 sewing fashion blogger in denim dress with sewn on old hem

-Shortened Liz Claiborne maxi denim dress, ethnic statement belt, Tommy Hilfiger wedge sandals, Coach bag, Festina watch (all own), and wooden pineapple earrings c/o Green Tree Jewelry.
+Shortened Liz Claiborne maxi denim dress, ethnic statement belt, Tommy Hilfiger wedge sandals, Coach bag, Festina watch, and wooden pineapple earrings c/o Green Tree Jewelry.
 See that the original hem is added back on to keep the vibe of the dress.

-Besides for alterations, the second most time, I use the sewing machine for up-cycling or refashioning projects.
+Besides for alterations, the second most time, I use the sewing machine is for up-cycling or refashioning projects.
 Old saris provide enough fabric for a dress or even jumpsuit.
-You can find an easy instruction how to upcycle a sari into a beautiful full skirt in the post at the link.

-Other easy and quick refashion projects are to
+Other easy and quick refashion projects with instructions are to

 The photos below show the results of some more difficult upcycling projects.